breaaa1b/purple/project_proposal.md

 	-if the player wins (if the boss’ health is less than or equal to zero), print out that the player has defeated boss name -if player loses (if player’s health is less than or equal to zero), print out player has loss the fight against boss name

+-Player Movement Method- Lensa
+   This method lets the player move around different parts of the game world, making it easier to explore and interact with things.
+-Args:
+   Player: The Player object that represents the current player.
+   Direction: A string that tells which way the player wants to go.
+-Returns:
+   A string that tells the player where they are now or says if they can't move that way.
+-Side Effects:
+    Changes the player's current location.
+    Shows a message about the movement and what's around the new spot